-I was once asked "is Tropea worth visiting?"
+I was once asked, "is Tropea worth visiting?"
 What a question!
 Honestly, there are few places in all of Italy more "worth visiting."

 Tropea, located on the Coast of the Gods, is about as close to heaven as you can get on God's earth.

 Tropea offers so much to see, so much to enjoy.
-Some of the most treasured memories of my life were made in Tropea and I always feel I've left a part of me behind whenever I leave.
+Some of the most treasured memories of my life were made in Tropea and I always feel like I've left a part of me behind whenever I leave.

-B&B Sunset Tropea offers fabulous views and is located right in the old town with the most beautiful beach in Tropea on your doorstep.
-If Sunset Tropea is fully booked - it often is - then another good B&B is the Costa degli Dei.
+B&B Sunset Tropea offers fabulous views and is located right in the old town, with the most beautiful beach in Tropea on your doorstep.
+If Sunset Tropea is fully booked - it often is—then another good B&B is the Costa degli Dei.

-When it comes to hotels I recommend Hotel Colomba D'Oro, situated right on the edge of the old town, not far from the beach and spotlessly clean - book a Deluxe Room if you can - absolutely worth the little bit extra.
-I loved breakfasts at Colomba D'Oro, Valentina is an absolute star, she serves a great cappuccino and bakes the delicious pastries too.
+When it comes to hotels, I recommend Hotel Colomba D'Oro, situated right on the edge of the old town, not far from the beach and spotlessly clean - book a Deluxe Room if you can - absolutely worth the little bit extra.
+I loved breakfasts at Colomba D'Oro, Valentina is an absolute star; she serves a great cappuccino and bakes the delicious pastries too.

 Tropea is food heaven, these are the go to foodie spots...

 Pane, Amore e Fantasia: A great way to taste local treats without breaking the budget.
-Ask them to freshly prepare pasta for lunch or dinner and you can come past at the agreed time and eat in or take home.
-They make all the local pasta dishes - best is to ask them to recommend something.
+Ask them to freshly prepare pasta for lunch or dinner, and you can come past at the agreed time and eat in or take home.
+They make all the local pasta dishes; - best is to ask them to recommend something.

-Gelato: Mimmo's is tops - their strawberry gelato is the best I've ever tasted.
+Gelato: Mimmo's is tops; their strawberry gelato is the best I've ever tasted.

 Koes: superb for street food.